Saint Vincent's College Building

-St. Vincent's College Building, also known as the St. Vincent's Seminary, is a historic educational building located at Cape Girardeau, Missouri.
+St. Vincent's College Building, part of the former St. Vincent's Seminary, is a historic educational building located at Cape Girardeau, Missouri.
 It built between 1843 and 1871, and is a three-story, 52,000-square-foot, L-shaped brick building on a limestone foundation.
 The building and its additions reflect the influences of Colonial American Georgian architecture and the popular mid-19th century Italian Villa style.
 The building served as the College's main residential, classroom, and chapel building.
 The college closed in 1910, after which it housed a private high school.

 It was listed on the National Register of Historic Places in 2005.